taratax/ReactAppTDD/Log.md

 3. Trying to get better at type indexers

 There is still one type problem to be solved in Signup component's value property of its Input component.

+**22 Feb.
+2024**

+1. Corrected the small issue from previous day.
+2. Added small test for signup Page.
+3. The test with checking the button. clicked needs to be prepared

+Wanted to add test checking if button click using fireEvent on the signup button is causing call to the function.
+Tried with mock function jest.fn().
+For now without success.